 When you shop at a Community Natural Foods Market you can access a variety of health expertise through our passionate and knowledge staff or through some of the many great speakers that present at our free to attend public lecture series.
 You can access many great weekly in store specials on a large variety of quality products that are natural, organic and sustainable in nature.
 You can access the many great relationships we have spent time cultivating from community partners to relationships with local vendors and producers.
 You can benefit from Community’s sponsorship and donations programs, or you can learn more about some of the amazing not-for-profit organizations that we try to shine the spot light on that do amazing things for people, the community and our planet!

 Community Natural Foods kicked off the Change for the Earth Program on Earth Day 2012.
-It is a bag credit donation program allowing customers to donate their 2 cents to any 1 of 3 non-profits showcased each month, representing PEOPLE, COMMUNITY, AND PLANET organizations.
+We updated the program in 2019 to include all bags and containers, calling it # BYOC.
+Customers now receive a 2 cent credit for every bag and container they fill to donate to any 1 of 3 non-profits showcased each month, representing PEOPLE, COMMUNITY, AND PLANET organizations.

 Below are a few of the organizations have been featured through the Change For The Earth program: